dof-studio/CryptoMessager/README.md

 ![CryptoMessager logo p3](https://github.com/user-attachments/assets/a79a1f6b-77b8-4adc-941c-823668e3d607)

-0.0.1.3 is ready!

 # 01. Introduction
-`CryptoMessager` Version 0.0.1.3 (built 2024H4), with its GUI frontend `CryptoMessager_GUI` included, is a user-friendly toolkit for conducting encrypted communication and online meeting that are protected by DOF-Studio-developed, patented Hybrid-Minus Algorithm set. .
-With automatic encryption and decryption enabled, you can communicate confidently with registered users on any insecure Internet platform - because a robust encryption system will always protect your privacy from ciphertext intrusion.
+`CryptoMessager` Version 0.0.1.3 (built 2024H4), with its GUI frontend `CryptoMessager_GUI` included, is a user-friendly toolkit for conducting encrypted communication and online meeting that are protected by DOF-Studio-developed, patented Hybrid-Minus Algorithm set.
+With automatic encryption and decryption mechanism enabled, you can communicate confidently with registered users on any insecure Internet platform - because a robust encryption system will always protect your privacy from ciphertext intrusion.
 This software is extremely easy to use - the encryption and decryption for texts or any file structures only requires you to use the shortcut keys `Ctrl + C` and `Ctrl + V`, and will be automatically executed during your copying and pasting process imperceptibly.
-Moreover, the newly designed command line interaction system integrated in the GUI frontend allows users to perform more diverse and automated command operations!
+See below to read more features enabled this version.

 # 02. Features